 The Company (Agrovista UK Limited) encourages transparency in its supply chains and has introduced a series of measures to mitigate the risk of slavery and human trafficking within its supply chains.

-The Agrovista Trade Compliance Group meets quarterly and has initially focused on strengthening our Modern Slavery compliance as well as agreeing policy.
+The Agrovista Trade Compliance Group continues to meet quarterly to ensure we have focus on strengthening our Modern Slavery compliance as well as agreeing policy.